 Resolution vs. screen size guide

-Resolution and screen size interact — a 4K panel looks stunning at 27 inches but is overkill at 24 inches, while 1080p starts to look soft above 24 inches.
+Resolution and screen size interact.
+A 4K panel looks stunning at 27 inches but is overkill at 24 inches, while 1080p starts to look soft above 24 inches.

 | Screen Size | Recommended Resolution |